 Canada's Next Primary Cobalt Producer

-From December 2009 to May 2010, Puget utilised the same diamond-drilling contractor and completed a 33 diamond-drill hole programme targeting the Werner Lake and West Werner Lake cobalt-nickel-copper deposits.
-Totaling 7,565.3 metres of coring, the primary goal of the programme was to increase known mineralisation obtained from previous drilling and aid in the estimation of a resource for the Werner Lake and West Werner Lake cobalt-nickel-copper deposits.
+The primary goal of the programme was to increase known mineralisation obtained from previous drilling, & aid in the calculation of a resource for the Werner Lake & West Werner Lake Cobalt-Nickel-Copper deposits.

 - BNN Conversation with Erin Chutter, President of Puget Ventures